plone/documentation/docs/contributing/core/plips.md

 - If you find this is the case, and your PLIP is anything more than trivial, maybe some more vetting should be done.
 - The seconder field is REQUIRED.

-We will send the PLIP back to you if it is not filled in.
+The PLIP will be sent back to you if it is not filled in.
 Currently, this is just someone else who thinks your PLIP is a good idea, a +1.

-In the near future, we will start asking that the seconder is either a coding partner, or someone who is willing and able to finish the PLIP should something happen to the implementer.
+In the near future, the seconder should either a coding partner, or someone who is willing and able to finish the PLIP should something happen to the implementer.

 ### Evaluating PLIPs

 After you submit your PLIP, the Framework Team will meet within a couple weeks, and let you know if the PLIP is accepted.
-If the PLIP is not accepted, please don't be sad!
+If the PLIP is not accepted, please don't be discouraged!

-We encourage most PLIPs to go through the add-on process at first, if at all possible, to make sure the majority of the community uses it.
+Most PLIPs first start as an add-on, if possible, to make sure it works in practice.

 All communication with you occurs on the PLIP issue itself.
 Please keep your eyes and inbox open for changes.

 These are the criteria by which the framework team will review your work:

-- What is size and status of the work needed to be done?
+- What is the size and status of the work needed to be done?
 - Is it already an add-on and well established?
 - Is this idea well baked and expressed clearly?
 - Does the work proposed belong in Plone now, or in the future?